apache/flink/docs/dev/stream/state/custom_serialization.md

 {% endhighlight %}
 </div>

-A serializer's `TypeSerializerSnapshot` is a piece of information that serves as the single source of truth about the state serializer's configuration and write schema.
+A serializer's `TypeSerializerSnapshot` is a point-in-time information that serves as the single source of truth about the state serializer's write schema, as well as any additional information mandatory to restore a serializer that would be identical to the given point-in-time.
 The logic about what should be written and read at restore time as the serializer snapshot is defined in the `writeSnapshot` and `readSnapshot` methods.

 Note that the snapshot's own write schema may also need to change over time (e.g. when you wish to add more information